 The State of Tennessee Alcoholic Beverage Commission is responsible for licensing and has regulatory authority pertaining to alcoholic beverages.
 The commission has oversight of alcohol manufacturers, distillers, warehousemen, dealers, sales, mixing, taxes, wholesaler, and the transportation of beer and other alcoholic beverages.
 The Tennessee Code Annotated Section 57-1-102 thru 57-5-407 defines alcoholic beverages and beer tax requirements.
 Beer Wholesalers that sell beer to retailers or distribute beer that is directly from a brewery or brewery satellite location are required to be bonded.

-The premium that you pay for a Tennessee Beer Wholesaler Bond is dependent on the bond amount required.
+The premium that you pay for a Tennessee Beer Wholesaler Surety Bond is dependent on the bond amount required.

 Wholesale beer tax in Tennessee is not applicable to any beer and/or ale sold to any military base commissary and/or other armed forces properties of the United States.

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, call us first.
 SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.